pdf-raku/PDF-Class-raku/README.md

 font variations available.
 Please see the Font::AFM module for details.
 - Only JPEG images have been implemented, as a proof of concept.
 This is basically a port of PDF::API2::XObject::Image::JPEG from the Perl 5 PDF::API2 module.
 Other image types should port fairly readily.
-- The classess in the PDF::Doc::Type::* namespace represent a common subset of the objects that can appear in a PDF.
+- The classes in the PDF::Doc::Type::* name-space represent a common subset of the objects that can appear in a PDF.
 It is envisioned that the range of classes with expand over time to cover most or all types described in the PDF specification.
-- Many of the classes are skeletal at the moment and do little more that declare fields for validation purposes; for example, the classes in the PDF::Doc::Type::Font::* namespace.
+- Many of the classes are skeletal at the moment and do little more that declare fields for validation purposes; for example, the classes in the PDF::Doc::Type::Font::* name-space.
 - No structured exceptions yet.